ustwo/pink-workshop-22/README.md

 2. Install your IDE of choice, for example Visual Studio Code https://code.visualstudio.com/download

-3. Download or clone the repo, then run these two commands inside the project directory
+3. Download or clone the repo, then run these two terminal commands inside the project directory

 - npm install